roufurrohim/POS-Web-App/README.md

 ![Product Name Screen Shot](img/home.png)

 POS is a simple point of sale web application.
-POS is built for fast food restaurant point of sale, but of course, it can be applied to must restaurants that have a similiar flow.
-It created with simplicity and robustness in mind and intended for my exploration of Javascript technologies.
+POS is built for fast food restaurant.
+It can be applied to must restaurants that have a similiar flow.
 POS made with ReactJS and react-bootstrap.

 <p align="right">(<a href="#top">back to top</a>)</p>